 how to get rid of period pains

-Periodic pains, aka menstrual pains, are a real pain.
+Period cramps, aka menstrual pains, are a real pain.
 A girl knows what I am talking about.
-How to get rid of period pains is a frequent question often answered with “Ibuprofen”.
+How to get rid of period pains is a frequent question that’s often answered with “Ibuprofen”.
+Natural alternatives include royal jelly, propolis, cinnamon, damask rose, anise, or celery.

 My grandma used to say “a woman suffers a lot in her lifetime” and she was fully and completely at peace with this situation.
 A woman would suffer not because of her status in society, but because this is the way God made her.
 And if God made her like this, all we can do is accept it!

-A woman gives birth to her children but her sufferance does not start with birth.
-It happens long before, since her first period.
+A woman gives birth to her children, but her suffering does not start with birth.
+It happened long before, with her first period.

 Yes, period pains.